redhat-openstack/openstack-puppet-modules/README.md

 OS Support:

-* RedHat family  - tested on CentOS 5.8 and CentOS 6.2
+* RedHat family  - tested on CentOS 5.9 and CentOS 6.4
-* SuSE family    - presently unsupported (patches welcome)
+* SuSE family    - tested on SLES 11 SP1
-* Debian family  - initial Debian & Ubuntu suport (patches welcome)
+* Debian family  - tested on Ubuntu 12.04.2 LTS, Debian 6.0.7, and Debian 7.0
-* Solaris family - presently unsupported (patches welcome)

 Class documentation is available via puppetdoc.